campuscode/rails-guides-pt-BR/pt-BR/contributing_to_ruby_on_rails.md

 #### Backporting

 Changes that are merged into main are intended for the next major release of Rails.
-Sometimes, it might be beneficial for your changes to propagate back to the maintenance releases for older stable branches.
-Generally, security fixes and bug fixes are good candidates for a backport, while new features and patches that introduce a change in behavior will not be accepted.
+Sometimes, it might be beneficial to propagate your changes back to older stable branches for inclusion in maintenance releases.
+Generally, security fixes and bug fixes are good candidates for a backport, while new features and patches that change expected behavior will not be accepted.
 When in doubt, it is best to consult a Rails team member before backporting your changes to avoid wasted effort.

 For simple fixes, the easiest way to backport your changes is to [extract a diff from your changes in main and apply them to the target branch](https://www.devroom.io/2009/10/26/how-to-create-and-apply-a-patch-with-git/).